-Use the $trend_estimation.csv$ file to inspect the quality of the trend coefficient estimates.
-Trend coefficients with low UncertRed might introduce too much uncertainty and could be removed if the t-value (tEstimortPost) is small.
+Use the trend-estimation.csv file to inspect the quality of the trend coefficient estimates.
+Trend coefficients with low UncertRed might introduce too much uncertainty and could be removed if the t-value (tEstim or tPost) is small.

-7.2.6 The posterior_covariance_matrix.dat file
+7.2.6 The posterior-covariance-matrix.dat file

-The file posterior_covariance_matrix.dat contains the posterior covariance matrix between trend coefficients.
-The diagonal is the square of the posterior uncertainty PostUncert given in file trend_estimation.csv.
-The sequence follows the sequence in trend_estimation.csv.
+The file posterior-covariance-matrix.dat contains the posterior covariance matrix between trend coefficients.
+The diagonal is the square of the posterior uncertainty PostUncert given in file trend-estimation.csv.
+The sequence follows the sequence in trend-estimation.csv.

-7.2.7 The zonation_after_conditioning_to_wellpoints.csv file
+7.2.7 The zonation-after-conditioning-to-wellpoints.csv file

-The zonation_after_conditioning_to_wellpoints.csv is a comma separated version of the zonation summary in 'Section 12.x: Conditioning on well points along well paths' in the Cohiba log file.
-See Table 7.2 for explanation of classification values.
+The zonation-after-conditioning-to-wellpoints.csv is a comma-separated file with the zonation summary in Section 12.x: Conditioning on well points along well paths in the Cohiba log file.

-7.2.8 The zonation_after_conditioning_to_all_points.csv file

-The zonation_after_conditioning_to_all_points.csv is a comma separated version of the zonation summary given in 'Section 17.x: Checking zonation' in the Cohiba log file.
 See Table 7.3 for explanation of classification values.

+7.2.8 The zonation-after-conditioning-to-all-points.csv file

+The zonation-after-conditioning-to-all-points.csv is a comma separated version of the zonation summary given in Section 17.x: Checking zonation in the Cohiba log file.
+See Table 7.4 for explanation of classification values.